1000101cz/1000101cz/README.md

   * Development of application for production anomaly detection using Neural Networks
   * Development of application for production data visualization and analysis
-  * Python, NumPy, PyQT, TensorFlow, matplotlib, pyqtgraph
+  * Python, NumPy, PyQT, TensorFlow, matplotlib, pyqtgraph, Pandas, SQL

 ## Education